 \subsection{Exp-IV: Cross-task Cross-lingual zero-shot transfer}

-To investigate whether the proposed methods can better retrieve relevant knowledge for unseen tasks and languages from pre-trained language models, we choose \textit{mT5}, \textit{PolyPrompt}, and \textit{PolyPrompt+Expand} as investigated models and evaluate them on an unseen multilingual named entity recognition task PANX.
-Specifically, we subtract the performance of \textit{mT5} from the \textit{PolyPrompt} and \textit{PolyPrompt+Expand} in the same language, respectively.
-The results are shown in the line chart in Fig.~\ref{fig:panx-zero}.
-The bar chart is the proportion of samples in different languages that participated in mT5 pre-training.
+To investigate whether \textit{PolyPrompt} is better at retrieving relevant knowledge from pre-trained language models for tasks and languages unseen in training stage, we investigate \textit{vanilla mT5}, \textit{PolyPrompt}, and \textit{PolyPrompt+Expand} fine-tuned on the English datasets and evaluate these three models on the PANX dataset, a named entity recognition task with 40 languages.
+We then subtract the performance of \textit{vanilla mT5} from \textit{PolyPrompt} and \textit{PolyPrompt+Expand} in the same language, and the results are shown in Fig.~\ref{fig:panx-zero}.

 \paragraph{Results: }